shaibs3/TechTrain_module2/images.md

 1. Try to optimize the image size from exercise 2 by using a slim version of node image
 2. Build the new image
 3. **Question** How much improvement did you get?
+4. Do the same steps for distroless image.
+5. **Question** How much improvement did you get now?